-This section contains information about how the OIO outlines its approach to assessing the land types and land area thresholds used to determine whether land is sensitive land.
+Find out how we use land types and area thresholds to determine whether land is sensitive.

-“Land” is not defined in the Act.
-The Shorter Oxford Dictionary defines land as “... (in law) usually together with any other buildings, etc. above the ground and any minerals, mines, etc., beneath it”.
-“Land” includes the physical aspects of the land, as well as the intangible rights capable of existing in land.
-These include rights to airspace (to such height as is necessary for the ordinary use and enjoyment of the land and the structures upon it).
-This principle has been extended to modern forms of landholding, such as the stratum estate (unit titles), and the subsoil (but subject to statutory restrictions).
+Land includes the physical aspects above and below the ground, as well as the intangible rights capable of existing in land.
+These include rights to airspace, to such height as is necessary for the ordinary use and enjoyment of the land and the structures upon it.
+This principle has been extended to modern forms of landholding, such as the stratum estate (unit titles), and the subsoil (subject to statutory restrictions).

-The Act refers to “an interest in land” – see section 12(a) of the Act.
-“Interest” is defined in section 6(1) of the Act as including a legal or equitable interest.
-A licence (ie. a mere permission to be on the land) is not an interest in land.
-However, if a “licence” gives a person exclusive possession of the land (by allowing the occupier to use and enjoy the property to the exclusion of strangers), the “licence” will be deemed to be a lease, notwithstanding the label by which the parties chose to place upon their transaction: Fatac Limited (in Liquidation) v IRD, CA227/01, 23 September 2002.
+‘Interest’ is defined in section 6(1) of the Act as including a legal or equitable interest.
+A licence, i.e. permission to be on the land, is not an interest in land.
+However, if a licence gives a person exclusive possession of the land by allowing the occupier to use and enjoy the property to the exclusion of strangers, the licence will be deemed to be a lease, even if it is not described as such by the parties.
+See: Fatac Limited (in Liquidation) v IRD, CA227/01, 23 September 2002.
 A mining permit is not an interest in land: see section 92(1) of the Crown Minerals Act 1991.

 Consent is needed for any overseas investment that relates to sensitive land, which includes non-urban land of 5 hectares or more.
-Non-urban land is defined in the Overseas Investment Act 2005 as:
+Non-urban land is defined in the Act as:

 - farm land, and

 - any land other than land that is both in an urban area and used for commercial, industrial or residential purposes.